 The NUT304 Nutrition Practicum, undertaken in the final year of your Bachelor of Nutrition, provides you with a structured work integrated learning experience.
 You will develop and apply knowledge, skills and competencies appropriate to professional nutrition practice.
 You will undertake supervised work integrated learning of at least 75 hours with a pre-determined organisation.
 Throughout your practicum you will conduct a nutrition project and reflect on your learning and practice.
 At the completion of your placement you will need to demonstrate skills that meet the Nutrition Science Competencies for Australian Undergraduate Students, whilst incorporating ethical and professional behaviour.
 NUT304 is offered both in Session 4 and Semester 2.

 - Blue Card

-- USC Student Placement Agreement (Available 1 week prior to placement commencement date on Sonia Online)
+- Placement Details Agreement (Available on Sonia Online 1-2 weeks prior to placement commencement date)

 No remuneration or payment is made by the placement organisation to the students or to the University for hosting the student.
 Students undertaking an approved placement are covered by the University’s insurance policies.

 For more information on the Bachelor of Nutrition Placement Program, please refer to the Bachelor of Nutrition program page.

 For general enquiries about School of Health work integrated learning opportunities please contact: